Cylinder head resurfacing, is a very common process today, especially with all the leaking head gaskets.

 Above all, cylinder head resurfacing, is the most common machining operation; done in machine shops to date.

 But, to make matters worse, many different material combinations like aluminum; cast iron, and steel, all require their own specific surface finish.

 So, there are many other reasons for cylinder head resurfacing, besides a head gasket failure.

-- Cylinder heads may need to be resurfaced; to restore flatness or to just improve the current surface finish.
+- To restore flatness or to just improve the current surface finish.

-- A cylinder head may need to be resurfaced; after welds or other repairs have been made; or milled to increase the compression ratio.
+- After welds or other repairs or milled to increase the compression ratio.

 - The angle changed slightly to better align, with an aftermarket intake manifold.